awsdocs/aws-codecommit-user-guide/doc_source/how-to-notify-lambda-cc.md

 1. Open a plain\-text editor and create a JSON file that specifies:
    + The Lambda function name\.
-   + The repository and branches you want to monitor with this trigger\. \(If you do not specify any branches, the trigger will apply to all branches in the repository\.\)
+   + The repository and branches you want to monitor with this trigger\. \(If you do not specify any branches, the trigger applies to all branches in the repository\.\)
-   + The events that will activate this trigger\.
+   + The events that activate this trigger\.

     Save the file\.

-   For example, if you want to create a trigger for a repository named *MyDemoRepo* that will publish all repository events to a Lambda function named *MyCodeCommitFunction* for two branches, *master* and *preprod*:
+   For example, if you want to create a trigger for a repository named *MyDemoRepo* that publishes all repository events to a Lambda function named *MyCodeCommitFunction* for two branches, *master* and *preprod*:

    ```
    {